Pontiac Torrent: GXP

 The GXP trim came with a new 6 speed automatic transmission (with Manual Tap Up/Down shifting capability) paired to a 3.6 L DOHC SFI V6 with 264 hp engine, (with a reported 0-60 mph time of 6.9 seconds).
 Other features include: 18 inch 5-spoke chrome wheels, twin hood scoops, and a unique front and rear body kit.
 The GXP edition Torrent is 188.80 in long overall, 71.40 in wide, and 68.30 in tall.
 The GXP Torrent sits 1 in lower to the ground and has 6.6 in of ground clearance.
 The lower stance is accented by the 18 inch wheels and the absent roof rack, giving the Torrent a smoother design flow compared to the standard Torrent.
 The GXP model also features a performance-tuned suspension, hydraulic power-assisted steering (as opposed to the electric power-assisted standard Torrent), improved interior trim (featuring piano black and chrome trim on the console and dash gauges), dual chrome-tipped exhaust, and GXP specific gauges and console trim.
 A navigation system is an option along with heated sport leather seats, DVD entertainment system, and Sunroof.
 The GXP became available for sale in the fall of 2007 as a 2008 model.

 General Motors has repeatedly advertised the Torrent GXP on TV commercials claiming that the Torrent GXP had more of a horsepower advantage than the BMW X3 in an effort for GM to make Pontiac a low-cost rival to BMW.

 Podium Edition

-For the 2008 model year, the Torrent got the Podium Edition trim for the Vancouver 2010 Winter Olympic Games.
-The Torrent Podium Edition was only sold in Canada.
+For the 2008 model year, the Torrent received the Podium Edition trim to coincide with the Vancouver 2010 Winter Olympic Games.
+The Torrent Podium Edition was exclusive to the Canadian market.

 Discontinuation

 The Pontiac Torrent was discontinued after the 2009 model year.
-The last Torrent rolled off the assembly line on September 2, 2009 as a result of General Motors discontinuing the Pontiac division in 2010.
+The last Torrent was manufactured on September 2, 2009 as a result of General Motors discontinuing the Pontiac division in 2010.
 Originally, a new Buick SUV built on the GM Theta platform was going to be introduced in 2010 to serve as a replacement for the Torrent, but General Motors decided to replace the Torrent with a new GMC SUV built on the GM Theta platform called the GMC Terrain, which went on sale in 2009 for the 2010 model year.